These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 Spray your doughnut pan with oil and fill about ¾ of the way full with batter.

-And bake the donuts for 8-10 minutes at 325 degrees until they're cooked through and light and springy to the touch.
-Remove from the oven and let cool in the pan for a few minutes before removing to cooling racks.
+Remove from the oven and let cool in the pan for a few minutes before removing to a wire rack.
 Repeat with second batch of doughnuts (if your doughnut pan only holds six).

 And then add a little bit of food coloring and stir to combine.
 The first time I made these, I went with a super light green whiskey frosting, but this time I decided to go all out and be bright and bold!